Cognigy/Documentation/docs/en/docs/live-agent/conversation/other-operations.md

 ## Enable Agent Masking in a chat

 When the end user should not see a name and an image of the human agent in the chat the **Agent masking** option can be enabled in the Account Settings by your administrator.
 Activating the **Enable Agent masking** setting masks all Agents personal information, such as name, email, and profile images.
 For example, the Agent name `Max Mustermann` would turn into `Agent x4gH5tZ`.
 Only the Agent himself can see the clear name himself.
-No one in your organization and of course, no customer can connect the arbitrary masked name with a real human Agent's name.
+No one in your organization and of course, no customer can connect the arbitrary masked name with a real human agent's name.

 For more information, read the [Account Settings](../settings/account-settings.md) documentation.